 This may seem sound rather oxymoronic given that I am literally going to be placing (some relevant) details about myself and my work on the internet, but I want to limit the websites’ access from bots, web scraping and content collection for LLMs.

-Is the a realistic expectation?
+Is this a realistic expectation?

 Also, any suggestions on privacy respecting, yet inexpensive domains that I can purchase in Europe would be of super great help.